AIR-DISCOVER/ICRA-RM-Sim2Real-Baseline/README.md

 scripts/judging.sh
 ```

-### Set the positions of cubes
+### Set the positions of minerals

-We provide ROS interfaces for manually placing the cubes in the simulated environment.
+We provide ROS interfaces for manually placing the minerals in the simulated environment.
-By default, the cubes are arranged in the same way of [RM Sim2Real 2022](https://github.com/AIR-DISCOVER/ICRA-RM-Sim2Real).
+By default, the minerals are arranged in the same way of [RM Sim2Real 2022](https://github.com/AIR-DISCOVER/ICRA-RM-Sim2Real).

-To place the cubes at random positions:
+To place the minerals at random positions:

 ```shell
 docker exec -it client /opt/ros/noetic/env.sh /opt/workspace/devel_isolated/env.sh /opt/ep_ws/devel/env.sh rostopic pub -1 /reset geometry_msgs/Point "x: 0.0